-(ii) Other non-current receivables include guarantee payments which will be released once the development of property is complete.
+- (ii) Other non-current receivables include guarantee payments which will be released once the development of property is complete. - (iii) Non-current prepayments amounting to EUR124,048 refer to transaction costs relating to a bond issue subsequent to year end (note 26).